T2703/Lethal-Company-Kill-Command/README.md

 - LethalCompanyInputUtils (THIS IS REQUIRED FOR THE MOD TO WORK PROPERLY)
 _________________________

-A pretty simple mod that allows your character to die by pressing K on the keyboard.
+A pretty simple mod that allows your character to die by pressing = on the keyboard.
 It's just a mod to get me started in for making mods in Lethal Company.
 I wanted to create something simple so I have coded this.
 _________________________

 Video: